For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 The person who has been more helpful to my musical career than anyone else is undoubtedly Elgar (Gary) Howarth, whom I met in the early 1970s because of Sleep.
 He immediately took an interest in my work, maintaining that I was doing something different from anyone else, and gave me great encouragement.

 He also introduced me to the world of brass, leading to my Trumpet Concerto, Double Entendre and other works for the Grimethorpe Colliery Band, and later to writing for Messrs Hardenberger and Lindberg (see below).
+He also encouraged me to make an orchestral version of the Trumpet Concerto which, about forty years later, I have now done!
+I now regard this as the definitive version of the work.

 Over the Christmas period of 1995, Gary asked me to join him and Michael Blake Watkins to form the judging panel for the Royal Philharmonic Society’s annual Composition Prize, which was awarded to Sang-Eun Lee for her O-Zone.